Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 Consider a non-trivial field $F$ in a square $S$; see \Cref{fig:perimetersemiboundary} (left).
 We need to be careful when defining the interior pieces for geodesic diameter and perimeter partitions: We cannot directly use $F$ as a piece (as we did in \Cref{sec:DSSDinterior}), since $F$ can have arbitrarily large geodesic diameter or perimeter.
 Instead, we split $F$ into \emph{subfields}, as described in the following.

-We first split the interior boundary intervals into subintervals, which we call \emph{fragments}.
+We first split the free intervals into subintervals, that we call \emph{fragments}.
 Each fragment can have length at most $\delta$ for some constant $\delta>0$ depending on the type of partition.
-We split each interior boundary interval into a minimum number of fragments by traversing the interval and repeatedly splitting whenever we have traversed a prefix of length $\delta$.
+We split each free interval into a minimum number of fragments by traversing the interval and repeatedly splitting whenever we have traversed a prefix of length $\delta$.

-Let us observe that the interior boundary intervals, and hence also the fragments, are convex intervals on the boundaries of the boundary pieces (just as in disk, square and straight diameter partitions): Recall that each boundary piece $Q_i$ is bounded by a maximal interval $\partial P[a_{i-1},a_i]$ and the shortest path $\pi=\pi_P(a_{i-1},a_i)$ in $P$ between the endpoints $a_{i-1}$ and $a_i$.
-Consider an interior corner $v$ of $\pi$ which is concave with respect to $Q_i$.
-Such a corner $v$ is on the shared boundaries between $Q_i$ and another boundary piece $Q_j$, so $v$ is not in the interior of an interior boundary interval of $Q_i$, and it follows that all interior boundary intervals are convex intervals.
-Let us remark that despite this fact, the situation is still more complicated than for disk, square and straight diameter partitions, as a single interior boundary interval for geodesic diameter and perimeter partitions can be a spiral that makes an arbitrary number of revolutions and thus, for instance, enters and leaves the same square in $\mathcal S$ an arbitrary number of times.
+Let us observe that the free intervals, and hence also the fragments, are convex intervals on the boundaries of the boundary pieces (just as in disk, square and straight diameter partitions): Recall that each boundary piece $Q_i$ is bounded by a maximal interval $\partial P[a_{i-1},a_i]$ and the shortest path $\pi=\pi_P(a_{i-1},a_i)$ in $P$ between the endpoints $a_{i-1}$ and $a_i$.
+Consider an interior corner $v$ of $\pi$ that is concave with respect to $Q_i$.
+Such a corner $v$ is on the shared boundaries between $Q_i$ and another boundary piece $Q_j$, so $v$ is not in the interior of a free interval of $Q_i$, and it follows that all free intervals are convex intervals.
+Let us remark that despite this fact, the situation is still more complicated than for disk, square and straight diameter partitions, as a single free interval for geodesic diameter and perimeter partitions can be a spiral that makes an arbitrary number of revolutions and thus, for instance, enters and leaves the same square in $\mathcal S$ an arbitrary number of times.

 To define the subfields in a field $F$, we choose an arbitrary fixed point $p$ in $F$ (for instance, a corner of $F$).
-For each point $c$ of $\partial F$ which is either a corner of $\partial S$ or a shared endpoint of two fragments bounding $F$, we cut $F$ along the geodesic shortest path $\pi_F(c,p)$ in $F$ from $c$ to $p$.
+For each point $c$ of $\partial F$ that is either a corner of $\partial S$ or a shared endpoint of two fragments bounding $F$, we cut $F$ along the geodesic shortest path $\pi_F(c,p)$ in $F$ from $c$ to $p$.
 These paths partition $F$ into \emph{subfields}.
 There exist two types of subfields: A subfield $G$ is an \emph{edge subfield} if a segment $s$ on an edge of $S$ appears on the boundary of $G$.
 Otherwise, $G$ is a \emph{fragment subfield}, and here an interval $f'$ on a fragment $f$ bounds $G$ (the full fragment $f$ may also intersect other squares in $\mathcal S$, which is why only an interval on $f$ appears on the boundary of $G$ in general).

 Consider an edge subfield $G$ and let $a$ and $b$ be the endpoints of the segment $s\subset\partial S$; see \Cref{fig:fragmentacrosssquares} (left).
 Let $\pi_a=\pi_F(a,p)$ and $\pi_b=\pi_F(b,p)$ be the shortest paths in $F$ from $a$ and $b$ to $p$, respectively, and let $q$ be the first common point of $\pi_a$ and $\pi_b$.
 Then the boundary of $G$ consists of $s$ and the prefixes of $\pi_a$ and $\pi_b$ until the common point $q$.
 An analogous description holds for a fragment subfield $G$, where we define $a$ and $b$ as the endpoints of the interval $f'$ of a fragment bounding $G$.